PatrickBats/discover-hidden-visual-concepts/README.md

-# Discover Visual concepts hidden in internal representation of infant model
+# Discovering Hidden Visual Concepts Beyond Linguistic Input in Infant Learning

 This repo contains the code and data to reproduce the results in our [paper](https://arxiv.org/abs/2501.05205) (CVPR 2025).